Authentication

 {

-// Custom Authentication setup via options initialization
+// authentication setup via options initialization

 });

 In this example MyKey is the scheme that this provider has been registered with.
-We then map this to a Route in the configuration using the following AuthenticationOptions properties:
+We then map this to a route in the configuration using the following AuthenticationOptions properties:

-Single Key aka Authentication Scheme [1]
+Single Authentication Scheme [1]

 Property: AuthenticationOptions.AuthenticationProviderKey